OctopusDeploy/blog/blog/2021-06/rfc-ecs-milestone1/index.md

 ### Fall back to CloudFormation

+Behind the scenes the new step will generate CloudFormation templates, which will then be executed for you.

-Any opinionated step will eventually meet a use case that it simply does not support.
+However, any opinionated step will eventually meet a use case that it simply does not support.
 For those with specialized requirements, or who find they outgrow the proposed step, we'll offer the ability to convert the opinionated step into a raw CloudFormation template.

 Simply select the convert option in the overflow menu, and the step will be converted into a CloudFormation deployment step, giving you complete control over your ECS deployments, without having to recreate them from scratch: